navis-org/navis/docs/source/install.rst

 --------------------------------------

-By default navis uses the `NetworkX <https://networkx.github.io>`_ graph library for most of the computationally expensive function.
+By default navis uses the `NetworkX <https://networkx.github.io>`_ graph library for most of the computationally expensive functions.
 NetworkX is written in pure Python, well maintained and easy to install.

 If you need that extra bit of speed, consider manually installing